-7. Procedure
+6. Procedure

-- i.
-Any appeal by a student shall be made in writing within 14 days of the student receiving notification of the decision.
+- (a) Any appeal by a student shall be made in writing within 10 working days of the student receiving notification of the decision.
 Only in exceptional cases will a late appeal be considered.
-Reasons for lateness should be provided when the late appeal is made. - Appeals against a departmental decision should be addressed to the relevant College Academic Manager. - Appeals against a decision of a Faculty or Dean or Academic Manager or Pro-Vice-Chancellor should be addressed to the Secretary of the Academic Appeals Committee. - iv.
-Appeals against an appeal decision of a Dean should be addressed to the Secretary of the Academic Appeals Committee. - Appeals against a decision of a University Officer should be addressed to the Secretary of the Academic Appeals Committee. - vi.
-Appeals against a decision of a University
+Reasons for lateness should be provided when the late appeal is made. - (b) Appeals against a departmental decision should be addressed to the relevant College Academic Manager. - (c) All other appeals should be addressed to the University Grievance Advisor.